bboroda/k8s-workshop/istio/README.md

 # ReactiveOps Kubernetes Istio Workbook
-This assumes you already have a working Kubernetes cluster
+This assumes you already have a working Kubernetes cluster version 1.9 or higher

 ## Download and install Istio
 ```
-export ISTIO_VERSION=0.3.0
+export ISTIO_VERSION=0.7.1
 curl -L https://git.io/getLatestIstio | sh -
 export PATH=$PWD/istio-$ISTIO_VERSION/bin:$PATH
+cd istio-$ISTIO_VERSION/
 ```

 ## Once you have created your cluster, you need to make your user a cluster admin